-- Provides up to \$200,000 of term life insurance coverage in \$25,000 multiples - Provides up to \$40,000 accidental death and dismemberment coverage - Family life insurance coverage up to \$10,000 - Living Care benefit for terminal illness
+- Provides up to \$200,000 of term life insurance coverage in \$25,000 multiples - Family life insurance coverage up to \$50,000 for spouse and \$10,000 per child - Living Care benefit for terminal illness

 Vision insurance-The NRLCA Vision Plan through Vision Service Plan (VSP) is available to all members of the NRLCA.
 Please see the NRLCA Vision Plan brochure for complete information.
-This insurance plan is separate from the Federal Employees Dental and Vision Program. • Provides discounts on frames, lenses, and contact lenses at participating providers • Provides discounts on laser eye surgery at selected locations For further information on any of the above benefits, contact the NRLCA Insurance Department at: NRLCA Group Insurance Department 1630 Duke Street, 2nd Floor Alexandria VA 22314-3466 1-703-684-5552 Benefits on this page are not part of the FEHB contract.
+This insurance plan is separate from the Federal Employees Dental and Vision Program.

+- Provides discounts on frames, lenses, and contact lenses at participating providers - Provides discounts on laser eye surgery at selected locations

+For further information on any of the above benefits, contact the NRLCA Insurance Department at:

+NRLCA Group Insurance Department 1630 Duke Street, 2nd Floor Alexandria VA 22314-3466 1-703-684-5552

+Benefits on this page are not part of the FEHB contract.